eye-division/kindle-co-ed/_posts/2018-11-01-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 They are more likely than parents to access support for the work they do to discharge their duties around vulnerable children, although I suspect increasingly, do not have the time.

-I should add that **NCB**,&nbsp; as co-organisers of the erstwhile event, are an organisation **most definitely banging the drum of Co Production elsewhere with and for parent-carers.** So, no criticism implied of the 2015 event.&nbsp;
+**Local Authority Early Help&nbsp;**offers, ostensibly provided to support families with a child with complex health or Disability, seem extremely variable. **Parent-carers can find these very off -putting** because the entire process sits in a **Safeguarding** frame.
+Engagement is frequently led by professionals used to driving any 'assessment' of Help, **through the lens of Child Protection**.&nbsp; Google a few randomly selected examples on 'Early Help' -&nbsp; you will find some LAs are much more welcoming in their tone, than others.

 **Over the past 10 years, I have begun** (or been put on)**&nbsp;*a journey of 'curious enquiry'*&nbsp;**as I go about my daily life and business.
 I am fortunate to have a relationship with a range of organisations, stakeholder groups and dedicated individuals (including parents) who experience the highs and lows of supporting vulnerable children. &nbsp; A sort of **3 - way lens** has been slowly but surely building of professional - stakeholder - personal perspectives.&nbsp;

 It's multi-faceted, colourful and sometimes overwhelming but **it's a kaleidoscope view&nbsp;**I committed to **deploying for the greater good**, wherever possible.

-**There is a debate to be had nationally,** about how to resource and **systematize the maintaining of wellbeing for ALL adults in a team** **around a child, s**o that they remain healthy, objective and able to stay the course with the child without frazzling away into oblivion.
+**There is a debate to be had nationally,** about how to resource and&nbsp;**systematise the maintaining of wellbeing for ALL adults in a team** **around a child, s**o that they remain healthy, objective and able to stay the course with the child without frazzling away into oblivion.&nbsp; Whilst experts might refer to **Psycho-dynamic theory** and&nbsp;**Reflective practice**, many parents would simply call it 'team skills', 'emotional health' and stress management.

-Experts would refer to [**Psychodynamic Theory ,**](__notset__)&nbsp;Reflective and Relational[&nbsp;](__notset__)Practice.
-But to many parents, this would simply be about 'team skills'&nbsp; and 'Mental Health'.&nbsp;**Local Authority *Early Help***&nbsp;'offers' seem extremely variable.
-Parent-carers can find these very off -putting because the entire process sits in a Safeguarding frame.
-Engagement is frequently led by professionals used to driving any 'assessment' of Help, through the lens of Child Protection.&nbsp; Google a few randomly selected examples on 'Early Help' for families and you will find some LAs are much more welcoming in their tone, than others.
+Sometimes it is even more basic: the need for systems to promote **equal Value** and enable **mutual Respect**.

-**Left unchecked** and unprocessed, the emotional load&nbsp; brought up when contributing as a professional, or as a parent around the table, can be&nbsp;**a route to ill health for the adult.
+**Left unchecked** and unprocessed, the emotional load&nbsp; brought up for adults when contributing as a professional, or as a parent, around the agency table can be&nbsp;**a route to ill health.
 With that**&nbsp;comes poorer outcomes for the child.

 A **national offer is therefore needed which is equitable in its access** and includes Parent's and Teachers' Wellbeing, alongside Clinicians & Social Workers.
 It should not be workplace or seniority -specific and needs to be able to sit&nbsp;**outside of Child Protection.**

-It's about supporting the professional-level practice skills and, the emotional load demanded of all Team members around a child, regardless of their formal 'job' title.
+Something that supports the practice skills and the emotional load demanded of all Team members around a child - regardless of their formal 'job' title.

-I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue and seek to trigger a **systems-level intervention**.
+I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue.

+I will end by saying that NCB,&nbsp; as co-organisers of the erstwhile event, are an organisation most definitely banging the drum of Co Production elsewhere with and for parent-carers.
+So, no criticism implied of the 2015 gathering.
+You can see more of their work with parent-carers via the video link above.

-***If you would like to join me in 'support for the supporters' get in touch.&nbsp;***
+***If you would like to join me in 'support for the supporters' get in touch here, Tweet or DM me.***

 Read about NCB's work in partnership with Families through CDC, Sex-Ed Forum, the Anti-Bullying Alliance and through the National "[***Families Research Advisory Group***](https://www.ncb.org.uk/what-we-do/what-we-do/involving-children-and-young-people/involving-parents-and-carers-research)"&nbsp;